Reduce Your Supply Chain Costs with Secondary-Market Real Estate

 Gain Strategically Placed Logistics Real Estate with Phoenix Logistics

 At Phoenix Logistics, we have dedicated significant time and resources toward the development of an extensive network of warehousing and distribution facilities that provide access to markets across the United States.
+We specialize in secondary markets like Dayton OH, Corinth MS, Rockford IL and Louisville/Lexington KY.
 Our facilities come fully equipped with a state-of-the-art Warehouse Management System and a dedicated workforce that is prepared to go the extra mile for our clients.
 We also maintain an extensive list of partners and contractors to ensure that we can provide our customers with tailored, single-source transportation and logistics solutions that help their businesses succeed.

 Our services include, but are not limited to:

 - B2B & B2C Order Fulfillment

 If we don’t have a facility in the secondary market you need, we’ll help you find one.
 Our goal is to be a true partner that helps each customer to realize the full value of their supply chain.
 For more information about site selection or our warehousing, distribution, and freight brokerage services, please contact us online or call us directly at (414) 283-2600.
 To stay up to date on the latest news about our company and the logistics industry, please follow us on Twitter.